dellsystem/wikinotes/readme.md

 * how to handle:
 	* multiple "quizzes" (as a past exam type) (or multiple versions of exams)
 	* the whole silly department/subject fiasco
-	* course numbers with letters etc
+	* course numbers with letters etc (solution: make it a CharField, max_length=5, and change the regex in urls.py)
-	* form data, needed for the create and edit modes
+	* form data, needed for the create and edit modes - make it customisable on a PageType level
-* move create from courses.py to pages.py because it makes more sense there (easier to reuse code too etc)